Antimatter543/antimatter543.github.io/README.md

 My Jekyll site, woohoo!
 This is the 3rd website design I've had, but hopefully I'll like it enough for it to stay.
 If I get around to it (lol), I'll write up how this website works in this readme.
+Using Utterances instead of Disqus.
+Why?
+Well, a friend showed me a thirst clickbait scam ad (came from Disqus ads!) on their phone when they went on my website.
+That's why.
+Was a bit awkward to see.

 Side note: I highly recommend being exposed to at least *some* discrete maths in your lifetime -- sets, boolean logic, implies, basic proofs.
 It gives you an understanding of *precision*, and lets you understand how important definitions are.
 If you have different definitions, then, you can't undermine someone else's statements.